ApplySci/aim/README.md

 And they'll get tailored notifications if that information changes.

 A tournament admin is able to do everything through a web interface.
-I envisage them using 3 browser tabs:
+It's designed in a way that a browser with 3 tabs can do everything:

-- the admin interface
+- the admin web interface
 - the google scoring sheet; and
-- the live web page; and
+- the live web page;

 ## Programming platforms, frameworks & languages used